-4.47 Along with the time required to prepare a new Plan for the Borough within the changing national context of Local Development Frameworks, increasing regional spatial strategy targets (subsequently revoked), the introduction of the National Planning Policy Framework and its accompanying guidance, accompanied by significant reductions in personnel resources for planning services and the concomitant reduction in capabilities that would have enabled delivery of sites, these factors inevitably led to a significant decline in housing completions, below the average delivery rate of 630 new homes per annum.
-With the adoption of the Local Plan and the allocation of further greenfield sites attractive to competing private sector developers it was anticipated that this position should now improve.
-However, this was before the Covid-19 pandemic.
+4.51 Along with the time required to prepare a new Plan for the Borough within the changing national context of Local Development Frameworks, increasing regional spatial strategy targets (subsequently revoked), the introduction of the National Planning Policy Framework and its accompanying guidance, accompanied by significant reductions in personnel resources for planning services, these factors inevitably contributed to a slow down in the number of sites coming forward and concomitant fall in housing completions, below the anticipated and necessary delivery rate to meet the Housing Delivery Test target per annum.
+With the adoption of the Local Plan and the allocation of further greenfield sites, attractive to competing private sector developers, it is clear that this position is now improving as a number of planning applications have been submitted and approved.
+However, this was before the Covid-19 pandemic and it remains to be seen as to the long-term effects and impacts of Covid-19 and also Brexit with the importation of goods and materials and the skills necessary to deliver new dwellings.

-4.48 In the coming five years, it will be vital that sites continue to come forward in locations where developers can build without the need for high strategic infrastructure requirements, and in locations where they are saleable.
+4.52 In the coming five years, it will be vital that sites continue to come forward in locations where developers can build without the need for high strategic infrastructure requirements, and in locations where they are saleable.
 Most of these attractive sites will, therefore, be greenfield sites in locations that are currently achieving higher than median prices.
 However, some brownfield sites may not enter the development pipeline and thus make an important contribution towards the Local Plan's delivery targets, without intervention by the Council and other public sector agencies such as Homes England.